Kolkata, Sep 3 (PTI) Following are PTI's stories from

-Following are PTI's stories from the eastern region at 12 pm.
-CAL1 AS-DOCS-STIR Assam docs abstain from work to protest colleague's killing Guwahati: Doctors in Assam are observing a 24-hour "withdrawal of non-emergency medical services" across the state on Tuesday to protest against the assault on an elderly doctor at a tea garden that led to his death, officials said.
+Following are PTI's stories from the eastern region at 5 pm.
+CAL 2 AS-DOCTORS-STIR Assam docs abstain from work to protest colleague's killing Guwahati: Doctors in Assam were on a 24-hour strike on Tuesday to protest the assault on an elderly doctor at a tea garden that led to his death, officials said.

-CES1 JH-MINE-WOMEN Women engineers employed at Tata Steel mine in Jharkhand Jamshedpur: Private steel manufacturer Tata Steel has employed women engineers at its Noamundi iron ore mine in Jharkhand, a release said.
-ERG1 OD-KING-DEAD Former Kalahandi king Udit Pratap Deo dies Bhubaneswar: Udit Pratap Deo, former king of the erstwhile princely state of Kalahandi, has breathed his last at a private hospital here, family sources said..
+CAL 3 WB-JMB-ARREST Two more JMB suspects arrested in Bengal Kolkata: Two suspected members of terror outfit Jamat-ul-Mujahideen Bangladesh (JMB) were arrested on Tuesday from West Bengal's Malda district, taking the total number of operatives of the banned group apprehended since August 26 to four, a senior police officer said.
+CES 3 JH-NCSC-ATROCITY Act against cops refusing to register SC/ST atrocity cases, NCSC tells Jharkhand govt Ramgarh: The National Commission for Scheduled Castes (NCSC) has directed Jharkhand's Ramgarh district administration to take strict action against police officials who refuse to register FIRs over alleged atrocities against SCs.

+CES 4 CBI-NARADA-VOICE SAMPLE Narada sting op: CBI conducts voice sample tests of TMC MP, former minister Kolkata: The CBI on Tuesday conducted voice sample tests of TMC MP Saugata Roy and former minister Madan Mitra in connection with the Narada sting operation case, sources in the central agency said.
+CES 5 BH-JD(U) SLOGAN 'Nitish is fine, why think of anyone else' : new JD(U) poster Patna: In an indication that JD(U) will insist on Nitish Kumar to continue as the face of NDA in the 2020 Bihar assembly polls, a couple of posters supporting him have already appeared in the city.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)